Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Related Work

 \subsection{Autoregressive Image Generation}

 AR models have recently achieved image generation performance comparable to diffusion models.
 Typically, they employ a discrete VQ-VAE tokenizer~\cite{esser2021taming} to convert images into sequences of tokens, which are then modeled using next-token prediction in raster-scan order~\cite{sun2024llamagen, wang2024emu3, chen2025janus}.
 To enhance both efficiency and output quality, recent approaches have reformulated the generation process.
-Masked generative models~\cite{chang2022maskgit,chang2023muse,xie2024showo,li2024mar,deng2024nova} leverage bidirectional context to predict sets of masked tokens in parallel, while still maintaining AR training. \textsc{VAR}~\cite{tian2024visual} introduces residual vector quantization to enable next-scale prediction, further improving image quality.
+Masked generative models~\cite{chang2022maskgit,chang2023muse,xie2024showo,li2024mar,deng2024nova, wu2025harmonizing} leverage bidirectional context to predict sets of masked tokens in parallel, while still maintaining AR training. \textsc{VAR}~\cite{tian2024visual} introduces residual vector quantization to enable next-scale prediction, further improving image quality.
+In this paper, we present SMARLI, an AR-based image generation framework that endows AR models with explicit layout control.
+The proposed framework integrates global text prompts and spatial layout conditions into the autoregressive generation process, enabling precise spatial control without modifying the AR Transformer architecture.

-Meanwhile, conditional image generation in AR models is still in its early stages.
-ControlAR~\cite{li2024controlar} and CAR~\cite{yao2024car} extract and fuse condition image features with image tokens.
-ControlVAR~\cite{li2024controlvar} jointly decodes the image and the condition to establish a connection.
-EditAR~\cite{mu2025editar} simply appends the condition image with a different position embedding to the input sequence.
-ContextAR~\cite{chen2025context} further introduces a cross-condition mask and learnable position embeddings to unify multiple condition images in the input sequence.
-TwFA~\cite{yang2022twfa} and LayoutEnc~\cite{cui2025layoutenc} have explored category-based layout control.
-In this paper, we propose SMARLI, the first AR T2I framework that seamlessly incorporates the global text prompt and layout conditions.